aimclub/Fedot.Industrial/docs/source/examples/ts_classification_example.rst

 .. code-block:: python

-    from core.api.tsc_API import Industrial
+    from core.api.API import Industrial

-Then, we set the path to the config file.
-The config file contains the parameters for the model and the data.
+Then, the config dict with experiment parameters must be defined.

 .. code-block:: python

-    config_name = 'cases/ts_classification_example/configs_for_examples/BasicConfigCLF.yaml'
+    config = {'feature_generator': ['spectral', 'wavelet'],
+          'datasets_list': ['UMD', 'Lightning7'],
+          'use_cache': True,
+          'error_correction': False,
+          'launches': 3,
+          'timeout': 15}

 It is of a great importance to define corresponding parameters of experiment.
-Config file contains the following parameters:
+The following parameters are required:

 - ``feature_generators`` - list of feature generators to use in the experiment
 - ``use_cache`` - whether to use cache or not
 - ``datasets_list`` - list of datasets to use in the experiment
 - ``launches`` - number of launches for each dataset
-- ``feature_generator_params`` - specification for feature generators
-- ``fedot_params`` - specification for FEDOT algorithmic kernel
 - ``error_correction`` - flag for application of error correction model in the experiment
 - ``n_ecm_cycles`` - number of cycles for error correction model
+- ``timeout`` - the maximum amount of time for classification pipeline composition

 Finally, we create an instance of the class :ref:`Industrial<industrial-class-label>` and run the experiment.

 .. code-block:: python

     ExperimentHelper = Industrial()
-    ExperimentHelper.run_experiment(config_name)
+    ExperimentHelper.run_experiment(config)

 To accelerate repetitive experiments, the feature caching mechanism is implemented.
 It allows to dump generated features to the disk and load them later.
 To enable this feature, set ``use_cache`` parameter to ``True`` in the config file.